 Why Mov’in Europe?

+Very simple.
 Because mobility is a lifestyle.
-We, as ESN volunteers and international students, are experiencing this lifestyle.
+We, as ESN volunteers and international students get to experience this lifestyle.
 Our mission is to share it, spread it, to fully play our ambassadors' role, to make mobility opportunities more accessible, clearer and break all the barriers and obstacles to mobility, especially for young people.

-We believe, and this still shown by diverse studies, young people still don’t have the right information:
+We believe, and diverse studies support this opinion, that young people don’t have the right information:

-- About the opportunities themselves (the Erasmus programme casting a large shadow over other opportunities)
+- on the mobility opportunities (the Erasmus+ programme casting a large shadow over other opportunities)

-- How to access them (conditions, administrative process, available help)
+- on how to access those opportunities (conditions, the administrative process, available help)

-- What are the different benefits of the different opportunities (easily accessible?
+- on the different benefits of the different opportunities (Esily accessible?
 Skills development?
 Strong support?
 Language skills?)

 Mov’in Europe is our solution to the aforementioned needs!
 Motivating, explaining, and making opportunities clearer to young people through our ambassadors and experiences

-- Because we are the biggest European student association and most of us have been mobile students
+- we are the biggest European student association and most of us have been mobile students

-- We have the experience and knowledge of real-life mobility
+- we have the experience and knowledge of mobility

-- We can talk about it in a different way than institutions do
+- we have a different approach to mobility than institutions do